saraktareen/Accessorize/README.md

 # Accessorize
-Self-made website for a jewellery brand.
+Self-made django website for a jewellery brand.

 # What I Learned
+ - How to use Bootstrap
+ - Use of templates
+ - Inheritance